GoldaAlexey/DataMiningCombiner/DMC-UI/doc/structure.md

 ---
 # 2) Application lavel

 This lavel contains folders with feature and folder with modules.
-Also it's contains constants and folder with shared components/services/directives and ect.
+It also contains constants and folder with shared components/services/directives and ect.

 ![Application Level](https://github.com/dovgevgen/DataMiningCombiner/blob/frontendDevel/DMC-UI/doc/img/ApplicationLevel.png)

 ---
 # 3) Module level

-For now application has 2 modules: dmc-common.module and  primeng.module.
+For now application has 2 modules: **dmc-common.module** and  **primeng.module**.
 In dmc-common we should import, configure and export external lib.
-In primeng module we import and export different external primeng module.
+In primeng module we import and export different [external primeng module](https://www.primefaces.org/primeng/#/).

 ![Modules](https://github.com/dovgevgen/DataMiningCombiner/blob/frontendDevel/DMC-UI/doc/img/Modules.PNG)